More than 15,000 Australians get home care tips from our monthly newsletter

 Depression can have different causes, but it is now believed that the onset of depression is influenced by a combination of genetics, environmental stress, brain chemistry and personality.
 Chemical imbalances in the brain involving serotonin and noradrenaline may play a role in this disorder, and some people may have a higher genetic risk.

-Australia is one of the countries with the highest rate of depression, with more than 1.3 million diagnosed cases of depression.
+Australia has one of the highest rates of depression, with more than 1.3 million diagnosed cases.
 Depression is a treatable illness and antidepressant medications and psychotherapy are the two most widespread treatments that have been shown to treat people with depression effectively.

 Signs and Symptoms of Depression in Older Adults